 DRY EYE TREATMENT & IPL

-We find the cause — not just prescribe drops.
+We find the cause -not just prescribe drops.

-If your eyes feel dry, gritty, or tired no matter what you try, the problem usually isn't a lack of drops.
+As an independent optometry practice in North Strathfield, we know that if your eyes feel dry, gritty, or tired no matter what you try, the problem usually isn't a lack of drops.
 It's blocked oil glands.
 We diagnose what's actually going on and treat the root cause — including IPL therapy for lasting relief.

 Diagram of a human eye showing layers and functions, including tear film, oil layer, water layer, mucin, and cornea surface, with text describing each layer's role in protecting the eye.